drj11/sixtyforth/note/multiplication.md

 Note that `*` (which is single × single → single) can be used for either signed or unsigned integers.
-This works because signed multiplication can be used to multiply unsigned numbers as long as the numbers are not greater than `MAX-N`;
+Signed multiplication can be used regardless.
+This works because
+the results are only defined when the result fits in a single cell.
+The operation is only problematic if one of the inputs is an unsigned integer larger than `MAX-N`.
-for unsigned numbers larger than `MAX-N`, only one operand can be greater than `MAX-N`, the other must be 0 or 1.
+In this case, if the result is to fit in a single cell, hence be defined, the other input must be 0 or 1
+(any number larger than 1 will yield a mathemetical result that is out of the defined range).
 Signed multiply works in that case too.